-Your travel guide to Java, Indonesia’s main island and also the fifth largest island.
-Java makes up of 65% of Indonesia’s population making it the most populated island on earth.
-Java boasts many natural and historical tourists attractions.
-Here you can find the ancient temples like Borobudur and Prambanan.
-There are also volcanoes and mountains to hike and national parks to trek and explore.
+Your travel guide to Java, Indonesia’s main island and fifth largest island.
+Java makes up 65% of Indonesia’s population, making it the most populated island.
+Java boasts many natural and historical tourist attractions.
+Here you can find ancient temples like Borobudur and Prambanan.
+There are also volcanoes, mountains, and national parks to trek and explore.

 Moreover, the train transport in Java is well connected from west to east, being the only reliable train network among the archipelagos of Indonesia.
-Javanese are well known for their friendliness and hospitality while the food along with the Sundanese ones has a lot of delicious variety.
+Javanese are well known for their friendliness and hospitality, while their food along Sundanese has a lot of delicious variety.

-The capital of Indonesia, Jakarta is located here in West Java while the second largest city of Indonesia, Surabaya is located in the east.
+The capital of Indonesia, Jakarta, is located here in West Java, while the second largest city of Indonesia, Surabaya, is in the east.
 Java is the largest economy and cultural center of Indonesia.
-The population in Jakarta city itself is 8 million while its suburbs is home to 12 million others.
-The main ethnic group here is Javanese except in the West Java where people are mostly Sundanese.
-There is also about 20% of the population in East Java that is Madurese, where half of them lives in Madura.
+The population in Jakarta city itself is 8 million, while its suburbs is home to 12 million others.
+The main ethnic group here is Javanese, except in West Java, where people are primarily Sundanese.
+About 20% of the population in East Java is Madurese, where half of them live in Madura.

-Dieng Plateau – a secret spot up in the highlands, great for sunrise view, trekking through rolling hills of plantations and appreciating history with its ancient temples.
+We have Purwokerto in the heart of Java, this little city holds many hidden treasures to be discovered, with beautiful waterfalls and highlands nearby.
+Then there is Dieng Plateau, a secret spot up in the highlands, great for sunrise view, trekking through rolling hills of plantations, and appreciating history with its ancient temples.

-Ijen Crater – intrigued many with its sulphur collectors in harsch working condition.
-The place is magical, especially with its magnificent turquoise suplhur lake and blue fire at night.
+Malang is popular with the locals, and international tourists are slowly discovering it.
+A fresh view of the way of life here in this university city.
+Ijen Crater intrigued many with its sulfur collectors in harsh working conditions.
+The place is magical, especially with its magnificent turquoise sulfur lake and blue fire at night.